I need help and support

 Support for Clinically Extremely Vulnerable (CEV)

-We have set up a community hub for residents of Hastings and St Leonards who feel they need extra help in coping with the effects of the COVID-19.
+The community hub is for residents of Hastings and St Leonards who feel may need extra help in coping with the effects of the COVID-19.

 Many people will already have the support they need from family, friends, carers or neighbours and will not need to use the community hub.

 Any Hastings residents who needs help getting food or befriending/welfare checks.

 This service is only for those who aren't able to get these things for themselves or by asking family, friends, neighbours or carers.